Yomguithereal/baobab-react/docs/mixins.md

   render() {

-    // Our colors are now lying within the component's state var colors = this.state.colors;
+    // Our colors are now available through the component's state var colors = this.state.colors;

     function renderItem(color) {